-On 6th March, 2017, the Department of Industrial Policy and Promotion (DIPP) revamped the rules for registering trademarks by notifying new Trade Mark Rules, 2017 suppressing the old rules instituted way back in 2002.
-These new rules are directed towards streamlining and simplifying the process of Trade Mark registration in India.
-We are summarizing the changes in few lines below.
+On 6a March 2017, the Department of Industrial Policy and Promotion (DIPP) revamped the rules for registering trademarks by notifying new Trade Mark Rules, 2017 suppressing the old rules instituted way back in 2002.
+These new rules are directed toward streamlining and simplifying the process of Trade Mark registration in India.
+We are summarizing the changes in a few lines below.

-All the old TM forms are discontinued and replaced by new set of forms introduced by registry.
+1. All the old TM forms are discontinued and replaced by a new set of forms introduced by the registry.

-To give a respite from encumber some procedure of filing application, rectification, oppositions, renewal etc. 8 new forms have been introduced by the registry in replacement of earlier 74 forms.
-The important new forms introduced are TM-A for filing application, TM-M for multi functions, TM-O to file opposition, and TM-R for renewals.
+To give a respite from encumbering some procedure of filing applications, rectification, oppositions, renewal, etc. 8 new forms have been introduced by the registry in replacement of the earlier 74 forms.
+The important new forms introduced are TM-A f filing applications, TM-M for multi-functions, TM-0 to file an opposition, and TM-R for renewals.

-Any entity incorporated within last 5 years and the turnover for any of the financial years, out of the above mentioned 5 years, did not exceed Rs.
+Any entity incorporated within the last 5 years and the turnover for any of the financial years, out of the above-mentioned 5 years, did not exceed Rs.
 25 crores.
-For the purpose of this explanation, foreign companies which fulfills the above criteria can also claim start up entity status.
+For this explanation, foreign companies which fulfill the above criteria can also claim start-up entity status.

-A company in service sector, whose capital investment does not exceed Rs.5 crores (Approx. USD .75 million) and for manufacturing sector, whose capital investment does not exceed Rs.
+A company in the service sector, whose capital investment does not exceed Rs.5 crores (Approx. USD .75 million), and for the manufacturing sector, whose capital investment does not exceed Rs.
 10 crores (Approx. USD 1.5 million).

 - To register a subsequent proprietor in case of assignment or transfer for each Trade Mark has been exceeded to Rs.10,000/.

-- To extend time, for certified copy of registration certificate or duplicate registration certificate the fee is Rs.
-1,000/- in the new rule.
+- To extend time, for a certified copy of the registration certificate or duplicate registration certificate the for is Rs 1,000/- in the new rule.

-- The fee to renew a registered trade mark has been increased to Rs.10,000/-.
+- The for to renew a registered trademark has been increased to Rs.10,000/-.

-To promote e-filing of TM applications, the fee for online filing has been kept at 10% lower than that for physical filing.
+To promote the e-filing of TM applications, the for online filing has been kept at 10% lower than that for physical filing.

 Moreover, overall fees have been rationalized by reducing the number of entries in Schedule I from 88 to just 23.

-New provisions for registering 3D Marks, Colour Marks and Sound Marks.
+3. New provisions for registering 3D Marks, Colour Marks, and Sound Marks.

-A provision for registering 3D marks, Colour Marks, shape of goods and sound marks have been included in the new rules.
-In the earlier rules there were only the procedure to register a word mark and a device.
-These new regime will help the proprietors to get a better protection against infringement.
+A provision for registering 3D marks, Colour Marks, the shape of goods, and sound marks have been included in the new rules.
+In the earlier rules, there was only the procedure to register a word mark and a device.
+This new regime will help the proprietors to get better protection against infringement.

 For registration of 3D marks, 3 different views of 3D marks have to be provided.
 For registration of sound marks, Mp3 sound notes of 30 seconds (at max) have to be produced.
-For registration of shape of goods or its packaging, five different views of the goods and its description in words has to be provided.
+For registration of the shape of goods or their packaging, five different views of the goods and their description in words has to be provided.

-Modalities for service of documents from applicants to the Registry and vice-versa through electronic means have been introduced to expedite the process;
+4. Modalities for the service of documents from applicants to the Registry and vice-versa through electronic means have been introduced to expedite the process;

-The provisions relating to expedited processing of an application for registration of a trade mark have been extended right up to registration stage.
-In the earlier rule it was only possible to expedite the examination process.
-Hence, in new rule one can apply for an expedited process still grant.
+The provisions relating to expedited processing of an application for registration of a trademark have been extended right up to the registration stage.
+In the earlier rule, it was only possible to expedite the examination process.
+Hence, in the new rule, one can apply for an expedited process still grant.

-To speed up the registration process the numbers of adjournments in opposition proceedings has been marked a limit to a maximum number of two by each party, which will help dispose of matters in time.
+To speed up the registration process the number of adjournments in opposition proceedings has been marked as limited to a maximum number of two by each party, which will help dispose of matters in time.

-The Procedures relating to registration as Registered User of trademarks have also been simplified.
+The Procedures relating to registration as a Registered User of trademarks have also been simplified.

-Modalities for determination of well-known trademarks have been laid out for the first time.
+6 Modalities for the determination of well-known trademarks have been laid out for the Brat time.

-New Rules has for the first time laid out modalities for determination of well-known trademarks for brands that enjoy good reputation in the market.
-A brand can apply for the determination to be a well-known after e-filing of a fee of Rs 1 lakh or USD 1500 (Approx.).
+New Rules has for the first time laid out modalities for the determination of well-known trademarks for brands that enjoy a good reputation in the market.
+A brand can apply for the determination to be well-known after e-filing of a form of Rs 1 lakh or USD 1500 (Approx.).

-At the conclusion, we appreciate the strive of the registry to update the Trade Mark rules where the speed of the era is inculcated by promoting e-filing, introducing the electronic means for service of documents, granting video conference for hearing etc. Regarding the fee hike, it is true that there is sudden and dramatic increase in fee for filing.
-But, it also should be considered that the application fee was last increased in 2009.
-Moreover, to get a world class service from the Indian TMR, the fee must be competitive in the world market.
-It is a fact that we are much cheaper Trade Mark fee compared to other developing countries even after the increase in fee.
-We should not overlook the humanitarian side of the new rule that small entities, startups and individuals are saved from this drastic fee hike to promote small business.
-Now, with a world class competitive fee structure of Indian trademarks and modernized rules, we are expecting to experience a world class transparent pace of process in the trade mark prosecution and grants.
+In conclusion, we appreciate the strive of the registry to update the Trade Mark rules where the speed of the era is inculcated by promoting e-filing, introducing the electronic means for the service of documents, granting video conferences for hearings, etc. Regarding the fee hike, it is true that there is a sudden and dramatic increase in the filing.
+But, it also should be considered that the application was last increased in 2009.
+Moreover, to get world-class service from the Indian TMR, the form must be competitive in the world market.
+It is a fact that we are much cheaper Trade Mark fees compared to other developing countries even after the fee increase.
+We should not overlook the humanitarian side of the new rule that small entities, startups, and individuals are saved from this drastic fee hike to promote small businesses.
+Now, with a world-class competitive fee structure of Indian trademarks and modernized rules, we are expecting to experience a world-class transparent pace of process in the trademark prosecution and grants.